mellomaths/rss-aggregator/README.md

 # RSS Aggregator

-A Go-based REST API for aggregating and managing RSS feeds with user authentication, RSS validation, and database persistence.
+A comprehensive Go-based RSS feed aggregation platform that allows users to discover, follow, and consume RSS feeds through a robust REST API.
+The system features real-time RSS validation, automatic background scraping, user authentication, and a complete feed following system with post management.

 ## Features